ezsystems/ezplatform/doc/apache2/Readme.md

 This folder contains `vhost.template` containing more features you can enable in your virtual host configuration.
 You may also use this for .httaccess config, however you will need to adjust rewrite rules to remove `/` like example above.

-Script exists to be able to generate the configuration, for help text execute:
+*NIX script exists to be able to generate the configuration.
+For help text, execute following from eZ install root:
 ```bash
 ./bin/vhost.sh -h
 ```